Find out about Annual Tax on Enveloped Dwellings, and what to do if it affects you.

 As a tax agent or adviser, you must be formally authorised by the chargeable person to deal with HMRC on their behalf.
 HMRC will not discuss individual personal or financial information if they have not received your client’s completed ‘authorising your tax agent or adviser’ form.

-Important - HMRC form 64-8 for other tax matters does not cover ATED or ATED related CGT.
+HMRC form Authorising your agent (64-8) does not cover ATED or ATED related CGT.

 There are reliefs that might mean you don’t have to pay any ATED.
 You can only claim these by completing and sending an ATED return.